stevescruz/task-master/README.md

 - `task-master task next`
   - Displays the next task of each `priority` that is due.
   - Does not display tasks with `status` `done`.
+- `task-master export [target_directory]`
+  - Exports a *tasks.json* file containing the saved tasks to the `target_directory`.
+  - If the `target_directory` is ommitted, it exports the file to the current working directory.

 ## Technologies